siphiwemanda/restaurant_reviews_app/README.md

 In the home folder, start up a simple HTTP server

-1.In a terminal, check the version of Python you have: python -V.
+* In a terminal, check the version of Python you have: python -V.
-2.Python 2.x, use -m SimpleHTTPServer 8000
+* Python 2.x, use -m SimpleHTTPServer 8000
-3.Python 3.x, use python3 -m http.server 8000.
+* Python 3.x, use python3 -m http.server 8000.

 (If you don't have Python installed, navigate to Python's website to download and install the software.)